allennrbc/Software-Tools-Spring-2024/README.md

-These graphs clearly show that the Retail Industry dominates the category “Could only find part-time employment” as a “Percent of Part-time workers” for the 20 year period 2005 - 2024 and is second only to “Private households, personal services” for the most recent period from 2023 to 20024.
+These graphs clearly show that the Retail Industry dominates the category “Could only find part-time employment” as a “Percent of Part-time workers” for the 20 year period 2005 - 2024 and is second only to “Mining” for the most recent period from 2023 to 20024.

 Drew Abrahamson created this ALICE Economic Viability Dashboard